AZM Rezwanul Haque

-AZM Rezwanul Haque is a Bangladesh Nationalist Party politician.
-He was elected a member of parliament from Dinajpur-5 in February 1996.
+AZM Rezwanul Haque is an independent Bangladeshi politician from Dinajpur-5 elected a member of parliament in the 2026 Bangladeshi general election.
+Previously, he was elected for the Bangladesh Nationalist Party from Dinajpur-5 in February 1996.

 Career

 Haque joined the BNP in 1995.
 He was elected to parliament from Dinajpur-5 as a Bangladesh Nationalist Party (BNP) candidate in the 15 February 1996 Bangladeshi general election.
 He was defeated from Dinajpur-5 constituency on 1991, 12 June 1996, 2001, 2008 and 2018 on the nomination of Bangladesh Nationalist Party.
 He is the convener of Dinajpur district BNP.